buchenglab/SPEND/README.md

 # Self-Permutation Noise2Noise Denoiser (SPEND)

-This repository contains the implementation of the Self-Permutation Noise2Noise Denoiser (SPEND) framework designed to remove spatially correlated and spectrally varied noise from hyperspectral Stimulated Raman Scattering (SRS) images.
-The method utilizes a novel axis-based permutation strategy to improve denoising performance by disrupting noise correlations across different dimensions of the data.
+This repository contains the implementation of the Self-Permutation Noise2Noise Denoiser (SPEND) framework designed to remove spatially correlated and spectrally varied noise from hyperspectral images.
+The method utilizes a novel axis-based permutation strategy to improve denoising performance by disrupting noise correlations across different data dimensions.

 ## Overview